samsquire/ideas4/README.md

 # 3. Pick up and drop

-Drag and drop is too hard, especially on laptop trackpads or trackpoint.
+Drag and drop is too hard, especially on laptop trackpads or trackpoints.
 What if instead we visually pick up an item up and then drop it.
 There would be no need to click and hold the mouse.
 Copy and paste APIs are usually separate from drag and drop APIs, but they don't need to be.

+I would have a secondary bar, above the task bar or dock for content that is copied or cross referenced.
+Things that are grabbed for use.

 # 4. Chronological news